HPC Steering Committee members

 Computational scientist, National Centre for Atmospheric Science, Reading University.

 Physical Oceanographer in the Open Oceans Group, BAS

-Role of small-scale mesoscale eddies in the large-scale dynamics of the Southern Ocean (SO), understand how eddies contribute to the volume transport of the Antarctic Circumpolar Current (ACC) and the Residual Meridional Overturning Circulation (RMOC), Sensitivity of the ACC transport and / or RMOC to changes in wind stress; Palaeoclimate and how the SO circulation might have altered over geological timescales.
+Role of small-scale mesoscale eddies in the large-scale dynamics of the Southern Ocean (SO); understanding how eddies contribute to the volume transport of the Antarctic Circumpolar Current (ACC) and the Residual Meridional Overturning Circulation (RMOC); sensitivity of the ACC transport and / or RMOC to changes in wind stress; palaeoclimate and how the SO circulation might have altered over geological timescales.